CARD: Channel Aligned Robust Blend Transformer for Time Series Forecasting: Others

 \subsection{Component Ablation Experiments}

-We conducted a series of ablation experiments by replacing the dual attention and removing the attention over channels sequentially.
-Consistent with our design, as shown in table \ref{tab:ablation_0}, the channel branch exhibited the greatest contribution to the reduction of mean squared error (MSE); its removal resulted in a 2\% and 7\% increase in MSE for ETTm1 and Weather, respectively.
-The dual attention branch contributed approximately 1\% to the reduction of MSE.
+\paragraph{Ablation on attention over hidden dimensions and over channels.}We conducted a series of ablation experiments by removing the attention over hidden dimensions and channels sequentially.
+Consistent with our design, as shown in table \ref{tab:ablation_0}, the channel branch contributes to the reduction of mean squared error (MSE); its removal resulted in a 2\%, 7\% and 6\%increase in MSE for ETTm1, Weather and Electricity respectively.
+The attention over hidden dimensions branch contributes approximately 1\% to the reduction of MSE in ETTm1 and Weather tasks and in Electricity tasks dropping the over hidden dimensions attention branch results in 11\% more MSE score on average.